jdunkerley/jdunkerley/order-of-evaluation.md

 |A|
 |B|

 When you work with the formula editor the expression is evaluated on first lost, then on every keypress so you end up with a log file full of entries.
-The sequence below show what happens when the editor is first loaded:
+The sequence below shows what happens when the editor is first loaded:

 ```
 True